Canon de 12 Gribeauval: Crew

 Six artillerists were adequate to serve a cannon, but to achieve maximum rates of fire larger crews were needed.
 The Canon de 12 Gribeauval was manned by a crew of 15 and drawn by 6 horses.
 Eight of the men were specialists.
 Single cannons were often commanded by a non-commissioned officer while two or more pieces were directed by an officer.
 The most experienced gunner stood behind and to the left, aiming and firing the cannon.
 A second gunner stood to the left of the cannon and loaded the cartridge and shot.
 The third gunner stood to the right with a rammer, mopping out the barrel after firing and ramming home a new round.
 Additional crewmen brought fresh ammunition to load, kept matches burning and the touch hole clear, repositioned the gun after firing, observed the fall of shot, drove the ammunition wagon (caisson) and held the horses.
 A trained 12-pounder crew could fire one round per minute.
+Higher rates of fire could be achieved in an emergency if the crew was more skillful.
 A team of six horses pulled the 12-pounder and a team of four hauled each caisson.
+French artillerists wore dark blue coats and breeches during the years 1792–1815.
+White gaiters were worn in the summer and black gaiters in the winter.
+French gun crews wore the bicorne hat until 1807, when it was replaced by the shako.